-The Post 9/11 GI Bill covers tuition and mandatory fees directly to the school, based on the percentage granted in your Certificate of Eligibility.
-The VA does not cover the graduation fee.
+The Post 9/11 GI Bill covers tuition and mandatory fees, paid directly to the school, based on the percentage granted in your Certificate of Eligibility.
 If you have health insurance, please fill out the insurance waiver card and present proof of insurance at the Enrollment Services Center as soon as possible before the beginning of the semester, so that we do not bill the VA for the health insurance fee and have to return the money later.
 The VA provides a book stipend to the student each semester, and a monthly housing stipend (BAH), while school is in session.
-BAH is pro-rated, based on the student's eligibility percentage.
+BAH is pro-rated, based on the student's eligibility percentage and enrollment status.
 Students must be enrolled in a minimum of 7 credits for the entire semester to be eligible for BAH, and 12 credits to receive 100% BAH.
-For those enrolled solely in distance/online learning, the housing allowance payable is equal to ½ the national average BAH for an E-5 with dependents.
+For those enrolled solely in distance/online learning, the housing allowance payable is equal to 1/2 the national average BAH for an E-5 with dependents.

 Meet with your counselor at Togus who will issue both yourself and the College a 1905 form for certification.
 The VA pays the College for your tuition, fees, books, and supplies.
 You are responsible for knowing what is on your bill and either paying for or waiving the College Health Insurance.
 Please let the VA Certifying Official (Anne Connors) know if you drop a course, withdraw from one or more courses, stop attending KVCC.
 She must submit an amended certification to Togus.

 YES.
 You need to change your major with both the College and the VA.
 "Change of Major" and "VA Change of Major" forms are available in the Enrollment Services Center.
 There are different forms to use for Veterans and Dependents of Veterans, so you need to make sure you pick up the correct VA form.
-VA forms need to be filled out and returned to the CO in the Enrollment Services Center.
+VA forms need to be filled out and returned to the veterans' certifying official (Anne Connors) in the Enrollment Services Center.